dobek/fstrimDaemon/README.md

-fstrimDemon
+fstrimDaemon
 ===========

-Very lightweight demon executing fstrim every few hours.
+Very lightweight daemon executing fstrim every few hours.

 MOTIVATION:
 -----------------------------------------

 Usually fstrim is run from cron but cron can execute command only at particular time.
 If you turn off your computer you can miss it.
-This demon solves this problem running fstrim in the loop.
+This daemon solves this problem running fstrim in the loop.
 It gives also very low priority to this task in order not to intrude your main activities.

 INSTALLATION